jlinto10/durins-day-forecaster/README.md

 # Durin's Day Forecaster

-An extremely useful tool that will predict Durin's Day.
+Extremely useful tool for predicting Durin's Day.

 >The first day of the dwarves’ New Year is, as all should know,
 >the first day of the last moon of Autumn on the threshold of